nurularifin83/My-Doc/JQuery/display-edit-data-with-JQuery.md

-# Edit data with javascript in Laravel
+# Display edit data with JQuery and Modal Popup
 > 1. Add the following code to your ```routes/web.php```:
 ```
 Route::get('/edit/blog/category/{id}','EditBlogCategory');